peteroupc/MailLib/api/com.upokecenter.util.DataUtilities.md

                 boolean replace)`<br>
  Reads a string in UTF-8 encoding from a data stream and returns that string.
 * `static java.lang.String ToLowerCaseAscii​(java.lang.String str)`<br>
- Returns a string with the basic upper-case letters A to Z (U + 0041 to U + 005A) converted to lower-case.
+ Returns a string with the basic upper-case letters A to Z (U+0041 to U+005A) converted to lower-case.
 * `static java.lang.String ToUpperCaseAscii​(java.lang.String str)`<br>
- Returns a string with the basic lower-case letters A to Z (U + 0061 to U + 007A) converted to upper-case.
+ Returns a string with the basic lower-case letters A to Z (U+0061 to U+007A) converted to upper-case.
 * `static int WriteUtf8​(java.lang.String str,
          int offset,